 - Think about the heat when you shop for your wedding outfits.
 The men should wear cotton (even cotton vests under their shirts) and your dress should be suitable – not too heavy, and sleeveless or strapless is best

 - The best time to get married is late afternoon.
 It will be getting cooler, you'll have the beautiful sun set to witness (what could be more romantic?) and you can go straight into your wedding breakfast – there will be none of the time taken for all the photos as there is at British weddings

-- Coco Reef: Probably the most popular hotel for weddings.
+- Coco Reef Resort: If you have the budget, then the Coco Reef is the island's premier wedding location.
+A wide choice of gorgeous beach, garden and hotel locations for the ceremony.
 Can cater for large numbers and accommodate most requests.
-Also one of the only luxury hotels on the island, so it's not cheap.
 Entertainment is easy to organise and nothing's a problem – there's even a hair salon on site

 - Castara: The beach is a real favourite with tourists and the village is very traditionally Tobagonian.
 Some of the best sunsets can be seen at Castara, or from the roads that wind down into it, along the Caribbean coast